-Soon after greeninterstate.org and .com web sites went online we got email from Kim Gallagher, a project manager for the Southwest Michigan Planning Commission, who was working to improve understanding about, and interest in, the historic U.S. 12 Heritage Trail in Michigan, a former Saux Indian trail that became a rutted wagon and stagecoach route between Detroit and Chicago, then evolved into the “Chicago Road” for vehicles with internal combustion engines to travel between the two cities.
+Soon after greeninterstate.com went online, we got email from Kim Gallagher, a project manager for the Southwest Michigan Planning Commission, who was working to improve understanding about, and interest in, the historic U.S. 12 Heritage Trail in Michigan, a former Saux Indian trail that became a rutted wagon and stagecoach route between Detroit and Chicago, then evolved into the “Chicago Road” for vehicles with internal combustion engines to travel between the two cities.
 Then U.S. 12 was bypassed in 1956 by the interstate system.
 Like on so many other formerly critical routes, the towns along Michigan 12 were often forgotten.

 Kim Gallagher thought that the historic U.S. 12 Heritage Trail in Michigan was a perfect fit for the green interstate.
 It was decided to call a meeting at a location along 12.

-Representatives got together for the day-long meeting in a barn on the Rentschler Farm in Saline, Michigan, a beautiful town near Ann Arbor that features lovely homes like the one pictured at left and was once considered for the site of the University of Michigan.
+Representatives from towns along M12 got together for the day-long meeting in a barn on the Rentschler Farm, in Saline, Michigan, a beautiful town near Ann Arbor that features, among other attractions, the lovely classic home pictured at left.

-During the meeting in the Saline barn representatives from the towns along M12 discussed transforming their historic route into a statewide green interstate segment, known as a green highway.
+During the meeting in the Saline barn, M12 town representatives discussed transforming their historic route into a statewide green interstate segment, known as a green highway.
 Alongside the folks from towns along the historic route were representatives from Michigan’s Department of Transportation (MDOT), including the agency’s head of rural planning, who is a supporter of green highways.